 For the estimated one in four Americans with a criminal record, job hunting can be difficult.
 Surveys consistently show that a majority of employers—92%, according to one survey—perform criminal background checks when hiring, at least for certain positions.
 If your check reveals arrests or convictions, you might find it tough to compete in the job market.

 However, there are some legal protections for job seekers with criminal records.
 Federal laws place some limits on how employers can use these records in making job decisions.
-However, the District of Columbia doesn’t restrict employer access to, or use of, criminal records.
+The District of Columbia also has important protections for applicants with a criminal history.

 Employers are limited by two federal laws when asking about or considering an applicant’s criminal records in hiring:

 To learn more about these federal protections, see our article on getting hired with a criminal record.

 The District of Columbia is one of several states with a ban-the-box law.
 The law, called the Fair Criminal Records Screening Amendment Act, prohibits most employers from asking applicants about their criminal history until the late stages of the application process.
 The law applies to D.C. employers with 11 or more employees.

 Under D.C.’s ban-the-box law, employers cannot ask applicants about criminal history on a job application, during a job interview, or at any other time before a conditional offer of employment has been made.
 After making a conditional job offer, an employer can ask about—or conduct a background check regarding—an applicant’s conviction records.
 However, D.C. employers can never ask applicants about arrests or criminal charges that did not lead to conviction.
 The one exception is that employers can ask about criminal charges that are currently pending.

 D.C. employers may not automatically withdraw job offers upon learning of an applicant’s criminal history.
 They must have a legitimate business reason to deny employment, considering the following factors: